rogeriochaves/blog/source/_posts/2021-08-28-pragmatic-pragmatic-programmer.md

 ## Dogmatic Programmer: gullible, does what feels right, following idealistic theories
 ## Pragmatic Programmer: skeptical, values scientific rigour (when possible)

 Now, the (when possible) part is very important, and very pragmatic too, because to be honest, in software development that's rarelly possible.
-The more and more I learned about statistics and biases in those recent years, the most I realized that having a proper experiment to discover causality is an extremely hard thing, and in software development, basically impossible.
+The more I learned about statistics and biases in those recent years, the more I realized that having a proper experiment to discover causality is an extremely hard thing, and in software development, basically impossible.

 We cannot build thousands of the same systems, with thousands of developers and add just a small variation (say, broken-window policy) to do a proper [RCT](https://en.m.wikipedia.org/wiki/Randomized_controlled_trial) and see it's effect.
 We don't even know if static types are better than dynamic ones, [we have many studies](https://danluu.com/empirical-pl/), but all biased or possibly confounded in a way or another.